kurkle/chartjs-chart-treemap/docs/usage.md

 * `center`: the text is centered.
 It is the default.
 * `left`: the text is left-aligned.
 * `right`: the text is right-aligned.

+### Overflow

+The overflow property controls what happens to a label that is too big to fit into a rectangle.
+The possible values are:

+* `cut`: if the label is too big, it will be cut to stay inside the rectangle.
+It is the default.
+* `hidden`:  the label is removed altogether if the rectangle is too small for it.

 ### Position